The Inspector appears by default on the right of your screen. To show or hide it:

 Minimum distance: Minimum distance from other elements when automatic placement is enabled.

 Offset X/Y: Allows you to position selected elements exactly (in terms of space units).
 A positive number moves the elements right or down; a negative number moves the elements left or up.
 Snap to grid buttons are also provided.

-This category is displayed only when you have selected a mixture of different types of elements, and allows editing of color and visibility only.
+This category is displayed only when you have selected a mixture of different types of elements, and allows editing of color, visibility, and automatic placement only.